Portugal's NHR Program: From Inception to Gradual Phase-Out

 Evolutions of the NHR Program

 Since its launch, the NHR program has seen significant changes.
-Initially introduced with the law Lei n.o 249/2009, de 23 de setembro, it faced criticism for being overly generous, particularly concerning tax exemptions on pensions, which led to some countries terminating tax agreements with Portugal.
-In 2020, the program was amended to tax pension income at a 10% flat rate and reduce the list of high value-added jobs.
+Initially introduced with the law Lei n.o 249/2009, de 23 de Setembro, it faced criticism for being overly generous, particularly concerning tax exemptions on pensions, which led to some countries terminating tax agreements with Portugal.
+In 2020, the program was amended to tax pension income at a 10% flat rate and reduce the list of high-value-added jobs.
 As of 2023, Portugal announced the closure of new applications, transitioning towards phasing out the NHR by 2024, although existing beneficiaries may still enjoy a grandfathering period.

 Impacts of the NHR Regime

-Since 2009, the NHR program has been a significant draw for foreign direct investment, attracting professionals, investors, and high-net-worth individuals, and boosting the economy and employment.
+Since 2009, the NHR program has been a significant draw for foreign direct investment, attracting professionals, investors, and high-net-worth individuals and boosting the economy and employment.
 However, the tax incentives have also led to issues such as gentrification, housing unaffordability, and local frustration.
 Cities like Lisbon have seen housing demand surge, causing prices and rents to skyrocket and displacing lower-income residents.

 Challenges and Perspectives on the NHR Transition

 The proposed NHR phase-out brings several uncertainties.
 It could disrupt economic and real estate markets, risk the departure of international stakeholders and companies, and challenge the crafting of policies to sustain growth post-NHR.
 Stakeholders have diverse views on this transition.
-While the Portuguese government seeks a gradual wind-down to avoid economic shocks and regain control over taxation, citizens largely welcome the phase-out due to the inequalities it has created.
+While the Portuguese government seeks a gradual wind-down to avoid economic shocks and regain control over taxation, citizens broadly welcome the phase-out due to the inequalities it has created.

 The Road Ahead